Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 Underlying result before tax (approx.)≈ −5.0

 On the same basis, underlying EBIT was approximately −€3m against the reported +€1.09m.
-None of this is concealed; each element is individually disclosed.
+Each element is disclosed.
 But the sum has not previously been published, and it matters for one reason above all: the 2026 turnaround is measured against a 2025 base whose profitability was an accounting event.
 Management's own adjusted-EBITDA guidance for 2025 (€1.5–3.0m) already told this story quietly; the reported €6.2m EBITDA did not.

 One narrative tension deserves the reader's attention.
 The management report describes the Gela and Ostellato recycling plants as an essential component of the group's integrated environmental-services offering, with combined capacity above 500,000 tonnes per year.
 The accounts classify both entities as held exclusively for resale.
 A core asset and a disposal candidate cannot be the same thing indefinitely; which one Sirigenera turns out to be will move both the P&L and the strategy.